TARTRL/.github/profile/README.md

-## Hi there 👋
+We are looking for self-motivated interns and full-timers who have a strong background in mathematics/computer science and are eager to get involved in cutting-edge, fundamental AI research.
 If you want to join the TARTRL team, please send email to huangshiyu@4paradigm.com